ChrisPappalardo/eparse/README.rst

 ^^^^^^^^^^
 eparse uses the `peewee <https://github.com/coleifer/peewee>`_ package for ORM and database integration.
-The `eparse/interfaces.py <eparse/interfaces.py>`_ module contains a `ExcelParse` model that provides data persistence and a common interface.
+The `interfaces <eparse/interfaces.py>`_ module contains an :python:`ExcelParse` model that provides data persistence and a common interface.

 To create a `SQLite3 <https://github.com/sqlite/sqlite>`_ database